 These controls have made election financing more transparent and more equal.
 Yet loopholes remain.
 For example, the presidential campaign of Edouard Balladur in 1995 has been placed under criminal investigation, over concerns that several million euros were paid to the campaign out of a contract with Pakistan for the sale of military submarines.
-The Constitutional Council has reviewed former President Sarkozy presidential reelection campaign, and decided in July 2013 that that he had exceeded his spending limits.
-As a penalty, his party had to return €11 million to the state.
+The Constitutional Council has reviewed former President Sarkozy's presidential re-election campaign, and decided in July 2013 that he had exceeded his spending limits.
+His party had to return €11 million in penalties to the state.
+An ongoing inquiry has found evidence that Sarkozy's Union for a Popular Movement (UMP) party flagrantly ignored the rules and forged false invoices in order to appear to have remained within the spending ceilings set by law.

-In case of violations, three types of sanctions can be brought, including: financial (expenditures reimbursed), criminal (fines or jail) or electoral (ineligibility for electoral contests for one year, except in the case of presidential elections).
+When these rules are violated, three types of sanctions can be exercised: financial (expenditures reimbursed), criminal (fines or jail) or electoral (ineligibility for electoral contests for one year, except in the case of presidential elections).

-The Fifth Republic (1958 - ongoing) reintroduced the referendum, not only for the ratification of the constitution but as an instrument of government.
+Popular Decision-Making Score: 4 The Fifth Republic (1958 - ongoing) reintroduced the referendum, not only for the ratification of the constitution but as an instrument of government.
 The president elected at the beginnings of the Fifth Republic, Charles de Gaulle, used referenda to seek support for decolonization and to revise the constitution, and in doing so, bypassed parliamentary opposition.
 In 1969, de Gaulle became essentially a victim of the referendum, as he had declared that he would resign should a referendum on regionalization fail.
 Since then, the referendum has been used less frequently.
 The use of referenda at the request and for the benefit of the executive is a risky enterprise.
 All referenda since 1962 have been characterized either by indifference and high levels of abstentions or by outright rejection.
 Only in one case (the vote over the Maastricht Treaty in 1992) was the executive able to secure a small, albeit fragile, majority.